ghc-proposals/ghc-proposals/proposals/0000-local-do.rst

         g
         return x

-The advantages of this approach are that it doesn't need the programmer to understand a new notion of expressions having fully settled types.
+An advantage of ``M.do`` is that it doesn't need the programmer to understand a new notion of expressions having fully settled types.
 Moreover, no type information is necessary to desugar the do notation.
-And lastly, there is no need to write builders: the monadic and applicative operations can be brought into scope right from the places where they are defined or exported.
+And lastly, not having to define a builder, ``M.do`` is requires less from the provider of a monad.

 A downside of ``M.do`` is that it requires to bring into scope all the operations that a ``do`` block needs.
 In contrast, the builder approach